carocat/data-engineer-case/README.md

     ``` ./gradlew build ```

 2. Run the Ingestion Job
-   This will generate the data files required for validation:
+   This will generate the data files required for validation/modelling.
+That also generates a file **report/ingestion_report.txt**:

     ``` ./gradlew :ingestion:run```

 3. Run the Validation Job
-   This checks data integrity across tables (e.g., foreign keys, duplicates) and writes a validation report:
+   This checks data integrity across tables (e.g., foreign keys, duplicates) and writes a file **report/validation_report.txt**:

     ``` ./gradlew :validation:run```

 4. Run the Modelling Job: ⚠️ Work in progress: placeholder views will be expanded as needed
-   This step fixes data inconsistencies and creates analytical views:
+   This step fixes data inconsistencies and creates analytical views and writes a file **report/view_report.txt**:

    ``` ./gradlew :modelling:run```